Ghost Dance (novel)

-Ghost Dance is John Norman's 1970 historical fiction novel wherein a Sioux man and his tradition comes into conflict with a white woman and her civilization as the Wounded Knee Massacre approaches.
+Ghost Dance is a 1970 historical fiction novel by John Norman.
+A Sioux man and his tradition comes into conflict with a white woman and her civilization as the Wounded Knee Massacre approaches.
 As with his Gor series, his main body of work, Norman displays both philosophical reaction and an affinity with incorporating historical events into the plotlines of fictional characters.